"Work hard, play hard"

 the college personnel team, like a college master or RA.
 Consider talking to

-someone in the Wellness Center or Counseling Center if you’re worried that your stress
+someone in the Student Wellbeing Office or Counseling Center if you’re worried that your stress

 levels are interfering with your daily life.